Is Your Water Working Against You? A Home Inspector’s Guide to Twin Cities Homes

 How to Get Real Answers (Not Guesses)

 The biggest mistake homeowners make is guessing which filtration system they need.
-You shouldn't buy a treatment system based on a salesperson's pitch; you should buy it based on data.
+You shouldn't invest in a treatment system based on a salesperson’s pitch—you should make decisions based on objective data.

-At Trailblazer Home Inspections, we believe you deserve to know exactly what’s happening in your pipes.
-That’s why we include on-site water hardness testing as a standard part of our inspection process.
+At Trailblazer Home Inspections, I believe you deserve to know exactly what’s happening in your pipes.
+That’s why I include on-site water hardness testing as a standard part of my inspection process for my Twin Cities clients.

-• Verify Performance: We check if your current softener is actually doing its job.
+• Verify Performance: I don't just look at the equipment; I test the water to verify if your current softener is actually doing its job.

-• Identify Failure: We spot underperforming systems before they ruin your plumbing.
+• Identify Early Failure: I spot underperforming systems before they have the chance to ruin your plumbing or prematurely kill your water heater.

 The Bottom Line

 Your water might look clean, but that doesn't mean it’s optimized for your home.
-Whether you're buying a new house or have lived in yours for a decade, understanding your water is the first step to protecting your investment.
+Whether you're buying a new house or you’ve lived in yours for a decade, understanding your water is the first step to protecting your home’s infrastructure.

 Ready to see what’s really in your tap?
 If you’re in the process of buying a home or just want a professional "health check" on your home’s systems, [click here to schedule your Trailblazer Inspection today].